Do you follow someone on social media with a picture-perfect lifestyle, but you suspect that they’re just faking it?

 - “Why is this person trying so desperately to paint this picture of a perfect life?”

 - “What is this person compensating for?”

 People desperately seeking attention and validation through social media are at risk of becoming victimised.
-Instead of becoming an elite class, the mainstream increasingly frowns at their desperation for likes and shares, placing them at the bottom of the status ladder.
+Instead of becoming an elite class, the mainstream increasingly frowns at their desperation by placing them at the bottom of the status ladder.
 Author Neil Strauss wrote in Wall Street Journal:

-It’s possible that we will see a new divide emerge between people, where we on one hand will have a generation of social media fakers desperately screaming for approval, literally trying to keep up with the Kardashians — and on the other hand, we’ll have a class of creators, who are focusing their time and resources, not on shameless self-promotion, but on making stuff and creating real value, either for themselves or together with other like-minded doers.
+It’s possible that we will see a new divide emerge between people, where we on one hand will have a generation of social media fakers desperately screaming for approval, literally trying to keep up with the Kardashians — and on the other hand, we’ll have a class of social media artisans, who are focusing their time and resources, not on shameless self-promotion, but on crafting and showcasing various forms of unique online art.

 - The situation got even worse as the first person voted off the show committed suicide tragically, forcing SVT and the production company to re-cut the rest of the programs to lessen the drama.